obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 ### Why is my new release not detected by the automated review?

 The directory checks for new releases periodically.
 To request a check manually, select **...** on the entry's management page, then select **Check for new releases**.
-For more information, refer to [[Manage your plugin or theme#Entry actions|Entry actions]].
+For more information, refer to [[Manage your plugin or theme#Entry overview|Entry overview]].

 ### Can I test a review before publishing a release?

 Yes.
 Select **Review branch** from the entry's management page to preview a scan against any branch, tag, or commit SHA, without requiring a release.
-For more information, refer to [[Manage your plugin or theme#Reviews|Reviews]].
+For more information, refer to [[Manage your plugin or theme#Fix a failed review|Fix a failed review]].

 ### How can I run the review checks locally?

 Install the official [ESLint plugin](https://github.com/obsidianmd/eslint-plugin).
 Its README covers how to install and set it up.

-### What's the difference between the Health and Review scores on a listing?

-**Health** reflects the entry's ongoing hygiene and maintenance, such as recent commits and issue responsiveness. **Review** reflects the result of the latest automated scan of a release.
-For more information, refer to [[Public plugin or theme listing#Scorecard|Scorecard]].

 ## Organizations